Mipke/react-starter/README.md

 - easy-peasy: For super simple state management that avoids any sort of writing actions and reducers manually

 ##### Structure:
-`app` Hold root App component, routing, and project hooks
+`app` Holds root App component & routing

+`app/hooks` Holds project hooks

 `chemistry` Directory to hold the basic components that make up the app

 `chemistry/atoms` The home for the simplest components used throughout the project.
 This includes buttons, text inputs, etc.

 `chemistry/compounds` The home for more complex components that are either single use components or reusable combinations of atom components

+`chemistry/screens` The home for more screen components

+`chemistry/styles` The home for project style files